johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Implementation Requirements {#requirements}
 ---------------------------
-The following requirements apply to the implementation of the data model and are intended ensure consistent implementation across different vendors and platforms while allowing for platform-specific optimisations where needed.
+The following requirements apply to the implementation of the data model and are intended to ensure consistent implementation across different vendors and platforms while allowing for platform-specific optimisations where needed.
 While the model defines a comprehensive set of counters and statistics, implementations MAY support a subset of the defined features based on device capabilities and operational requirements.
 However, implementations MUST clearly document which features are supported and how they map to the model.

 Requirements 1-10 relate to packets forwarded or discarded by the device, while requirement 11 relates to packets destined for or originating from the device: